 Heather Schofield Presented Study Findings at Dept. of Global Health and Population

-On Thursday, February 13, Ms. Schofield, a doctoral candidate in business economics and a graduate of the Harvard School of Public Health, presented findings from her study “The Economic Cost of Low Caloric Intake: Evidence from India.”
+On Thursday, February 13, Ms. Schofield, a doctoral candidate in business economics and a graduate of the T.H.
+Chan School of Public Health, presented findings from her study “The Economic Cost of Low Caloric Intake: Evidence from India.”

 Ms. Schofield presented two analyses which found that changes in caloric intake result in substantial and broadly generalizable changes in productivity among malnourished adults.

 The first drew on a five-week randomized controlled trial among cycle-rickshaw drivers in Chennai, in which half of the participants received an additional 700 calories per day.
 Schofield found that treated individuals showed significant improvements in both physical and cognitive tasks as well as increased labor supply and income.
 The second study examined the impact of a 700 calorie per day decline in intake–caused by fasting during Ramadan–on agricultural production.
 She found that overlap between Ramadan and the labor intensive portions of cropping cycles results in a 20 to 40 percent decrease in productivity, driven primarily by reduced caloric intake.